Investigating the effect of noise channels on the quality of unitary t-designs: Introduction

 \section{Introduction}

 Unitary operators chosen randomly with respect to the Haar measure on the unitary group play a fundamental role in quantum information theory.
 Unfortunately, the resources required to sample from the uniform Haar ensemble grow exponentially with the number of qubits~\cite{inefficient}.
 Unitary $t$-designs are therefore used as an efficient substitute in many important applications (the resources required to implement an approximate $t$-design scale polynomially with the number of qubits~\cite{RCC4, MBT2}).
-In particular, 1-designs are used for encrypting quantum data~\cite{appl1-1, appl1-2}; and 2-designs are used for randomised benchmarking~\cite{RB1, RB2, RB3, RB4, RB5, RB6}, characterising correlations within multipartite quantum systems~\cite{appl2-1} and formulating quantum mechanical models of black holes~\cite{appl2-2}.
-Furthermore, 3-designs are used for solving black-box problems~\cite{appl3}; and 4-designs are used for quantum state distinction~\cite{appl4-1} and estimating the self-adjointness of quantum noise~\cite{appl4-2}.
-Higher order $t$-designs also find applications in noise estimation for even $t$~\cite{applH}.
+In particular, 1-designs are used for encrypting quantum data~\cite{appl1-1, appl1-2}; 2-designs are used for randomised benchmarking~\cite{RB1, RB2, RB3, RB4, RB5, RB6, RB7, RB8, RB9}, characterising correlations within multipartite quantum systems~\cite{appl2-1}, and formulating quantum mechanical models of black holes~\cite{appl2-2}; 3-designs are used for detecting entanglement~\cite{appl3-1, appl3-2, appl3-3, appl3-4} and solving black-box problems~\cite{appl3-5}; and 4-designs are used for quantum state distinction~\cite{appl4-1} and estimating the self-adjointness of quantum noise~\cite{appl4-2}.
+Higher-order $t$-designs also find applications in noise estimation for even $t$~\cite{applH}.

-Two main techniques for generating exact and approximate unitary $t$-designs exist, namely random circuit constructions~\cite{RCC1, RCC2, RCC3, RCC4} and measurement-based techniques~\cite{MBT1, MBT2}.
+Two main techniques for generating exact and approximate unitary $t$-designs exist, namely, random circuit constructions~\cite{RCC1, RCC2, RCC3, RCC4} and measurement-based techniques~\cite{MBT1, MBT2}.
 Random circuit constructions involve the application of non-deterministic sequences of gates from a universal set.
 In contrast, measurement-based techniques involve performing deterministic sequences of single-qubit measurements on highly entangled cluster states.
 Irrespective of the method used, experimental realisations of $t$-designs are subject to noise~\cite{experimental1, experimental2}.